Enriched model categories and presheaf categories: Comparisons between model categories and

-Of course, (iii) is a general criterion, valid for any Quillen adjunction $(\bT,\bU)$.
-We conclude that, in favorable situations, $\sM$ is Quillen equivalent to the presheaf category $\mathbf{Pre} (\sD,\sV)$, but this can only happen when $\sD$ is a reflecting set.
+Thus $\sM$ can only be Quillen equivalent to the presheaf category $\mathbf{Pre} (\sD,\sV)$ when $\sD$ is a reflecting set.
 In outline, the verification of (i) or (ii) of \myref{Quill2} proceeds along much the same lines as in \myref{howto}, and again we see little point in an axiomatization.
 Whether or not the conclusion holds, we have the following observation.

 \begin{prop}\mylabel{helpful?} Let $\sD$ be a creating set of objects of $\sM$ such that $\sM$ is a $\sD$-model category, as in \myref{Thm1}.
 Then the identity functor on $\sM$ is a left Quillen equivalence from the $\sD$-model structure on $\sM$ to the given model structure, and $(\bT,\bU)$ is a Quillen equivalence with respect to one of these model structures if and only if it is a Quillen equivalence with respect to the other. \end{prop} \begin{proof} The weak equivalences of the two model structures on $\sM$ are the same, and since $\bT$ is a Quillen left adjoint for both model structures, the relative $\bT F \mathcal{J}$--cell complexes are acyclic cofibrations in both.
 Their retracts give all of the $\sD$-cofibrations, but perhaps only some of the cofibrations in the given model structure, which therefore might have more fibrations and so also more acyclic fibrations. \end{proof}